 Years later I wrote and produced this initial video to shape the vision and message of my life mission:

 I next produced, along with the gracious and gifted help of Richard Gannaway of AO Music, the following video that anchored the vision of my life mission:

-Then after persisting through a twenty year journey of being told by almost every music/production industry expert saying that my mission was unrealistic, and having had everything and the kitchen sink being thrown at me, I pulled off (with loving support of our team of amazing souls who kindly serve on our Project Peace On Earth Advisory Board) the first worldwide Project Peace On Earth (PPoE) concert from Bethlehem Palestine on Christmas Day 2011.
-Here is a short video clip except from it.
+Then after persisting through a twenty-year journey of being told by almost every music/production industry expert saying that my mission was unrealistic, and having had everything and the kitchen sink being thrown at me, I pulled off (with the loving support of our team of amazing souls who kindly serve on our Project Peace On Earth Advisory Board) the first worldwide Project Peace On Earth (PPoE) concert from Bethlehem Palestine on Christmas Day 2011.
+Here is a short video clip except: